SoftwareAG/c8y-docs/src/documents/guides/devices/netcomm/netcomm-usersguide.html.md

 Optionally, you can activate data collecting for the following functionalities:

-* *GPIO analog measurements*: Send the voltages of the analog inputs [seconds].
+* GPIO analog measurements: Send the voltages of the analog inputs [seconds].
-* *GPS position interval*: Update the current GPS position [seconds].
+* GPS position interval: Update the current GPS position [seconds].
-* *GPS position event*: Send a location trace of the GPS position [seconds].
+* GPS position event: Send a location trace of the GPS position [seconds].
-* *Network/mobile update interval*: Send the network and mobile updates not often than this interval [seconds].
+* Network/mobile update interval: Send the network and mobile updates not often than this interval [seconds].
-* *System resources measurements*: Get information on CPU, memory and network [seconds].
+* System resources measurements: Get information on CPU, memory and network [seconds].

-All these functionalities are disabled by default (interval is set to zero).
+All these options are disabled by default (the interval is set to zero).

+The web interface also shows the status of the connection to Cumulocity:

+ * Off: The software is disabled.
+ * Initializing: The software is initializing.
+ * Registering: The device waits for being registered to Cumulocity (see next section).
+ * Starting: The software starts all its components.
+ * No credentials: The device did not get credentials for accessing Cumulocity, the credentials were deactivated, or the credentials were wrong.
+ * Started: The software is started.
+ * Connecting: The software is connecting to Cumulocity.
+ * Connected: The software is connected to Cumulocity.
+ * Disconnected: The software is not connected to Cumulocity.
+ * Reconnecting: The software is retrying the connection.
+ * Stopping: The software is terminating.

 ## <a name="connect"></a>Connecting the router